 America has reached the nexus of social changes such as a demographic profile dominated by people of color and immigrants (including an African-American president), compressed and seething undercurrent of racism, and a growing un-regulated and disorganized “militia” of armed and angry white males seeking expression for their “diminished manhood.”
 Allowing gunholes to strut their inadequacies amidst paranoid protestors, a goading right-wing media, and a gun culture that callously fuels their fear of disarmament is a formula to produce a society at war with itself.

 Let me take one last shot with something anecdotal, with something from a conversation with a gun-owning acquaintance.
-When I asked this gentleman why he wants to carry is 9 mm weapon with a (California does not have an “open–carry” law), he related to me that he did not want to become “the victim” of some criminal’s gun.
+When I asked this gentleman why he wants to carry his 9 mm weapon in Florida (California does not have an “open–carry” law), he related to me that he did not want to become “the victim” of some criminal’s gun.

 “Okay,” I said, “neither do I. But what are the chances––given that you are a law-abiding individual intending to carry a gun for protection, that is defense rather than offense–against someone who is going to be offensive with his weapon.
 Not good.”

 “Better than if I were unarmed,” he responded.
 And then perhaps he is partially right about this; if he gets a chance to “be first,” which just might put him in legal jeopardy, or to effectively draw his weapon and respond in a manner that would allow him to “stand his ground”*** and be allowed to legally be the first to fire.
 It’s always more complicated than some imagined quick draw shootout in old Dodge City.
 The fact is, the bad guy is almost always at an advantage.
 Indeed, if the bad guy recognizes that you have a lethal weapon, it just might prompt him to make sure that you are good and dead and cannot use it.